unc-csxl/orientation/comp210/java_tutorial.md

 COMP 210 gives you a toolbox of such *data structures* - different ways that you can model problems and situations in code.
 It also teaches you the foundations of *time complexity* - determining *how efficient* your code is, and how you can make it better (through restructuring code).

-To support this effort, and in many other classes after this, COMP 210 switches out of the world of Python and introduces the **Java** programming language.
+To support this effort, like many other classes after this, COMP 210 switches out of the world of Python and introduces the **Java** programming language.

-Java is a **statically typed language**, which means that variable *types* are explicit and do not change once the variable is created, unlike Python is *dynamically* typed.
+Java is a **statically typed language**, which means that variable *types* are explicit and do not change once the variable is created, unlike Python which is *dynamically* typed.
 Static typing provides *type safety*.
 Java will throw type errors if things go wrong with types in your code (such as types being converted incorrectly, or data being replaced with data of a different type).
 This may seem annoying at first, but in larger, more complex programs, this safeguard is *essential* to ensure your code is working as expected.

 Java is used in many classes in our department, including (but not limited to):
 * COMP 210: Data Structures and Analysis (this course!)